bigchaindb/bigchaindb-driver/docs/handcraft.rst

     Because BigchainDB relies on cryptographic signatures, the payloads need to be fully prepared and signed on the client side.
-This prevents the server(s) from tempering with the provided data.
+This prevents the server(s) from tampering with the provided data.

     This enhanced security puts more work on the clients, as various values that could traditionally be generated on the server side need to be